urnathan/joust/README.md

 The first exits with a zero exit code, and the second exits with a non-zero code.

+`REQUIRE` allows you to disable a following `RUN` or `SIGNAL` test.
+A sequence of `REQUIRE`s all have to succeed, otherwise the test is skipped.  `REQUIRE`s only affect one test.
+You can invert the sense of a `REQUIRE` with `!` in the same way a `RUN` can be inverted.

 The actual command to run is subject to `$` expansion, which is similar, but not the same, as shell expansion.